 This course will include an introduction to quantum mechanics, including exactly solveable problems as well as many electron systems and approximate methods; chemical bonding and electronic structure of molecules; rotational, vibrational, and electronic spectroscopy; molecular symmetry.
 Other topics may be included at the instructor's discretion.
 This course includes three hours of lecture and a three-hour laboratory per week.
 Prerequisites: CHE 421.
-Spring, odd-numbered years.
+Spring, even-numbered years.

-CHE 480 Seminar 1 credit hour
+CHE 480 - Seminar 1 hour credit

-This is a one hour literature seminar course which includes an oral presentation and written report with abstract and cited references.
+A one hour literature seminar course which includes an oral presentation and written report with abstract and cited references.
 Required of all majors.
 Requires junior or senior standing.
 Spring.

-CHE 498 Independent Study
+CHE 498 - Independent Study